Building for users: Design decisions behind 2 Refined sites explained

 • We put important icons and links in high-visibility areas: In a prominent spot on the landing page, we chose to highlight links to common resources including our employee handbook and company OKRs, for instance.

-• We added JSM support desk links on key Confluence pages to make requests easily accessible: To integrate request functionality with the content on our site, we included the vacation request capability within a regular Confluence page about our vacation policy.
-While reading about vacation time, employees can easily click to create an actual request without switching context.
+• We integrated JSM request types on key Confluence pages to make it easy to create a request in-context: For example, we included a vacation request link on a Confluence page about our vacation policy.
+While reading about vacation time, employees can easily click to create an actual request on-page without switching context by going to the helpdesk.

 Refined's intranet site.